trinodb/trino/docs/src/main/sphinx/security/ldap.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Trino server can use dedicated LDAP service user for doing user group membership queries.
+You can use this configuration to support multiple domains.

 In such case Trino will first issue a group membership query for a Trino user that needs
 to be authenticated.
 A user distinguished name will be extracted from a group membership
 query result.
 Trino will then validate user password by creating LDAP context with